-Orthodontics uses devices such as a brace to correct the position of the teeth and the exact treatment will depend on the problems with your teeth.
-In some cases, you may have to have some teeth removed and/or have to wear headgear at night as well as a brace.
-If worn correctly, you are likely to achieve good results, usually within 18-24 months.
-If the problem is more complicated, treatment may take longer.
+Orthodontics uses devices such as a braces to correct the position of the teeth and the exact treatment will depend on the problems with your teeth.

 The first stage of treatment is to assess the state of your teeth and their likely development.

 The four main types of orthodontic appliances are:

-- fixed braces – a non-removable brace made up of brackets that are glued to each tooth and linked with wires
+- Fixed braces – a non-removable brace made up of brackets that are glued to each tooth and linked with wires

-- removable braces – usually plastic plates that cover the roof of the mouth and clip on to some teeth; they can only carry out very limited tooth movements
+- Removable braces – usually plastic aligners that cover the roof of the mouth and clip on to some teeth; they can only carry out very limited tooth movements

-- functional appliances – a pair of removable plastic braces that are joined together or are designed to interact together and fit on to the upper and lower teeth
+- Functional appliances – a pair of removable plastic braces that are joined together or are designed to interact together and fit on to the upper and lower teeth

-- headgear – this is not an orthodontic appliance itself, but can be used with other appliances and is usually worn at night
+- Headgear – this is not an orthodontic appliance itself, but can be used with other appliances and is usually worn at night

 Fixed braces are the most common type of orthodontic appliance.
 They can be used when a number of teeth need to be corrected, or when the treatment needs to be precise to prevent problems in the future.

 If you are using a fixed appliance and you play a contact sport such as rugby, you should wear a gum shield to protect both your mouth and the appliance.

 Fixed braces are usually made out of metal, so they will be noticeable on the front of your teeth.
-We offer ceramic or clear plastic braces that are much less noticeable.
+We also offer ceramic or clear plastic braces that are much less noticeable.

 These braces should only be taken out of the mouth for cleaning or as a precaution during certain activities, such as cycling or playing a wind instrument.

 Functional appliances can be used to treat problems with the position of the upper and lower jaw and teeth.
 Most people will need to wear them all of the time.

 Headgear is used to correct the position of the back teeth or to keep them in position while the front teeth are being treated.

-There are other types of braces available privately, such as "invisible" - "INVISALIGN" or Lingual (Incognito) braces that fit on the back of the teeth.
+There are other types of braces available privately, such as "invisible" - "Invisalign" removable clear aligners or Lingual (Incognito) braces that fit on the back of the teeth.